 For those seeking more of a woodland experience, the McDonald Creek Trail heads inland from the lake, following the creek that gives the park its name.
 This trail takes you deeper into the forest canopy where the temperature stays cooler even on warm days.
 The path winds through stands of mature conifers and opens occasionally into small meadows where wildflowers bloom during spring and early summer months.

 Both trails feature well-maintained surfaces, though the creek trail can have some muddy sections during wet periods or early in the season when snowmelt is still running off.
 The forest floor along the creek trail is soft underfoot, covered with pine needles and forest duff that makes for comfortable walking.
-The minimal elevation gain throughout the park makes these trails accessible to hikers of varying abilities, with most walks taking around half an hour to complete at a leisurely pace.
+The modest elevation gain keeps these trails accessible while still providing enough variety to feel like a proper outdoor adventure.

 Wildlife and Natural Features